Do I Need Braces? What Conditions Can Braces Treat?

 Crowded Teeth

-Crowded teeth or overcrowding takes place when the jaw bone is too small for teeth to grow into the mouth on a straight trajectory.
-As a result, the teeth need to rotate and overlap against each other to fit in, creating crookedness and malalignment.
+Crowded teeth or overcrowding occurs when the jaw bone is too small for teeth to grow straight into the mouth.
+It causes teeth to rotate and overlap against each other to fit in.
+The result is crookedness and misalignment.

 Open Bite

-An open bite occurs when the front upper and lower teeth slant in an outward direction, preventing them from touching each other when the patient bite down.
+An open bite happens when the front upper and lower teeth slant outwardly.
+It stops them from touching one another when the patient bites down.
+At PacificWest Dental Group, our staff understands how to correct bite issues using Invisalign braces.

 Under Bite